richard-better/pushbullet.py/readme.rst

     print(pb.devices)
     # [Device('Motorola Moto G'), Device('N7'), Device('Chrome')]

+    # Select a device from the array using indexing
     motog = pb.devices[0]

+    # Or retrieve a device by its name.
+Note that an InvalidKeyError is raised if the name does not exist
+    motog = pb.get_device('Motorola Moto G')

 Now we can use the device objects like we did with `pb`: